-The N2 national road passes through the Municipality, which connects it to major towns such as Richards Bay and Durban.
-The significance of this road to the Municipality is, that it serves as the major economic corridor in the area.
+The N2 national road passes through the municipality, which connects it to major towns such as Richards Bay and Durban.
+The significance of this road to the Municipality is that it serves as the major economic corridor in the area.

 The municipality is adjacent to Richards Bay and Empangeni Complex.
 Its borders are the Indian Ocean to the east; Umfolozi River to the north; Mhlana Tribal Authority to west and UMhlathuze Municipality to the south.

-The coastal plain is interspersed by high dunes and is further characterized by a number of short perennial rivers that originate within the area and either drain northwards towards the Umfolozi River or towards the coastal lakes in the vicinity of Richards Bay to the south.
+The coastal plain is interspersed by high dunes and is further characterised by a number of short perennial rivers that originate within the area and either drain northwards towards the Umfolozi River or towards the coastal lakes in the vicinity of Richards Bay to the south.
 Two coastal lakes lie within the area, Lake Nhlabane on the coast and Lake Eteza towards the north.

 uMfolozi Municipality is home to the poorest of the poor, which further emphasises the need to ensure that effective communication is provided to its communities and stakeholders.

 uMfolozi Municipality is situated within the King Cetshwayo District Municipality in the north-east of KwaZulu-Natal and covers an area of approximately 1,209km2.